dotkernel/dot-log/README.md

 The log levels are: emergency (0), alert (1), critical (2), error (3), warn (4), notice (5), info (6), debug (7) (in order of priority/importance)

-Although the plain Logger in Zend Log is not fully compatible with PSR-3, it provides a way to log all of these message types.
+Although the plain Logger in Laminas Log is not fully compatible with PSR-3, it provides a way to log all of these message types.

 The following example has three file writers using filters: